bradleyburgess/eleventy-plugin-broken-links/README.md

 "https://example.com*"         // excludes the root and all paths
 ```

-Note that the URLs specified need to be fully-qualified, so sub-domains need to be explicitly indicated.
+Note that the URLs specified need to be fully-qualified, so sub-domains need to
+be explicitly indicated.

 ---

 ## Roadmap / Contributing

-I don't have a specific roadmap or timeline for this project, but here is a general idea of what the
+I don't have a specific roadmap or timeline for this project, but here is a
-next steps are.
-If you would like to contribute, please feel free to
+general idea of what the next steps are.
+If you would like to contribute,
+please feel free to
 [file an issue or feature request](https://github.com/bradleyburgess/eleventy-plugin-broken-links/issues),
 or send a PR.

 - [x] cache results (added in `v1.1.0`)
 - [x] allow control over logging (added in `v1.3.0`)
-- [ ] add option to exclude certain urls (specific urls, domains, regex, etc.)
+- [x] add option to exclude certain urls (added in `v1.4.0`)
-- [ ] add option to exclude certain input files (specific files, folders, regex, etc.)
+- [ ] add option to exclude certain input files
 - [ ] add debugging using `debug` to hook into the `DEBUG=Eleventy*` workflow